TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 25/Leviticus 25.26.md

 ---

-And if a man have no one to redeem it, and he be waxed rich and find sufficient to redeem it;
+If a man has no one to redeem it, and he becomes prosperous and finds sufficient means to redeem it;